Hot Toddy Cold Remedy

 How to identify safe trees to harvest

 Pine Needle Tea is easy to make, but be careful when harvesting pine as some species contain harmful toxins that are poisonous.
+Listed below are pine and pine lookalike (conifer) trees to AVOID, and information about how to identify these species.

 - Ponderosa Pine (Pinus ponderosa) – THREE needles per bundle: Western half of U.S., needles 5 to 10 inches long, usually 3 needles per bundle, but sometimes 2 or 4